Backpacking Lake Aloha

 I wracked my brain, trying to think of the last time we used my little camp stove and whether or not we’d killed the gas.
 It didn’t matter.
 We were going to have to hike back out to get more.
 We loaded up our packs and began the trudge out.
 We’d just added an extra six miles to the trip.

 Luckily the Echo Chalet sold gas canisters.
 After paying double what it’d be at a sporting goods store, we had fuel and were ready to hit the trail again.
 I was still scowling after the mishap and intense hanger set in.
-I didn’t want to hike those three dumb miles back in to where we started this morning.
+Those three miles we re-hiked seemed so long.
 I didn’t even really want to be there anymore, but it was Josh’s birthday and I’d said we’d go backpacking.
 So we were backpacking.

 It was as if an eternity passed before we reached the Desolation Wilderness boundary again.
 At the sign, I threw off my pack and laid down in the dirt while I rummaged for snacks.
 I found my Golden Island jerky and began to munch.
 Bit by bit, my mood lightened.
 It was only five more miles until we hit Lake Aloha.
 We’d basically done 9 already, what was another 5 to us?
 From where we were, it was half a mile to Tamarack Lake and then a steady descent upwards.